RationalAsh/biorobotics-lab-nus/content/publication/WhatAreSpectralandSpatialDistrib2019Junhua/index.md

 publishDate: '2019-01-01T00:00:00+08:00'
 slides: ''
 tags: []
-title: What Are Spectral and Spatial Distributions of {EEG}-{EMG} Correlations in
+title: What Are Spectral and Spatial Distributions of EEG-EMG Correlations in Overground
-    Overground Walking?
+    Walking?
 An Exploratory Study
 url_code: ''
 url_dataset: ''
 url_pdf: ''